owsky/game-libraries-crosschecker/README.md

 `go build .`<br>
 For whatever reason Windows Security doesn't really like Go executables and likes to flag them as viruses, [read this](https://go.dev/doc/faq#virus) for more information<br>

-The CSV file needs a small manual modification:

-1. remove the comment on the first line
-2. remove the quotes from the column intestation on the second line

 After placing the CSV file in the same directory of the executable you'll get a .txt file containing the output.